fenos/dqlx/README.md

 However, as you start trying to add dynamicity (like any other declarative query language) you soon starts fiddling with a lot strings concatenations and can quickly get messy.

-Deku tries to simplify the construction of DGraph Queries and mutations with a fluent API.
+dqlx tries to simplify the interaction with DGraph by helping to construct Queries and mutations with a fluent API.

 ### Features